linode/docs/docs/guides/email/postfix/configure-spf-and-dkim-in-postfix-on-debian-8/index.md

 ## **Optional:** Set up Domain Message Authentication, Reporting & Conformance (DMARC)

 The DMARC DNS record can be added to advise mail servers what you think they should do with emails claiming to be from your domain that fail validation with SPF and/or DKIM.
 DMARC also allows you to request reports about mail that fails to pass one or more validation check.
-DMARC should only be set up if you have SPF and DKIM set up and operating successfully.
-If you add the DMARC DNS record without having both SPF and DKIM in place, messages from your domain will fail validation which may cause them to be discarded or relegated to a spam folder.
+DMARC should only be set up if you have  set up and operating successfully.
+If you add the DMARC DNS record without having both  in place, messages from your domain will fail validation which may cause them to be discarded or relegated to a spam folder.

 The DMARC record is a TXT record for host `_dmarc` in your domain containing the following recommended values: